University of Illinois/NCSA Open Source License: Comparison to other licenses

 The University of Illinois/NCSA Open Source License is template-based, like the MIT/X11 and BSD licenses.

 The initial license grant is based on text from the MIT license; it clearly states that it applies to the software plus any associated documentation files, and is more specific about what rights are conveyed than the BSD license.

 The three license clauses are almost identical to those found in the modified BSD license.
 It requires that redistributions reproduce the license, and prevents the names of contributors from being used to promote derived products without permission.
 Here it is more precise than the MIT license, which does not distinguish between redistributions in source code or object form.

-The University of Illinois/NCSA Open Source License inspired Lawrence Rosen of the Open Source Initiative to create the Academic Free License.
+The University of Illinois/NCSA Open Source License inspired Lawrence Rosen of the OSI to create the Academic Free License.
 The Academic Free License is more complex than the BSD, MIT and NCSA licenses, and covers additional areas such as patent and trademark law.